omar0ali/spaceinvaders-game-cli/README.md

     - [X] Before the game starts, the player will be able to select a ship.
 - [X] Redesign UI of the spaceship selection.
 - [X] Adding status pop up.
 Will show to keep the player up to date.
-- [ ] Add another drop down to increase other spaceship stats.
+- [X] Add another drop down to increase other spaceship stats.
+- [ ] Boss Fights ever 5 levels.

 ### Controls